Chrisc0610/Amazon_Vine_Analysis/README.md

 - 38.9% of the five_star reviews were non-vine

 ## Summary:
--After I had come up with my analysis there does not appear to be any sort of positivity bias because the percentages shown above are very similar at 38%.
-To conclude the analysis the vine program does not show any bias.
+-There does not appear to be any sort of positivity bias because the percentages shown above are very similar at 38%.
+-The vine program does not show any bias.